Last Updated 30/7/18

 All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
-We will comply with Our obligations and safeguard your rights under the Data Protection Act 1998 at all times.
+We will comply with Our obligations and safeguard your rights under the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) at all times.
 For more details on security see section ”Will finder share my personal information with anyone else?” below.

 Our use of your personal data will always have a lawful basis, either because it is necessary for Our performance of a contract with you, because you have consented to Our use of your personal data (e.g. by subscribing to emails), or because it is in Our legitimate interests.
 Specifically, We may use your data for the following purposes:

 - answering your general queries about financial products, credit products and related matters;

 - notifying you of the services we offer;

 - carrying out marketing, training or promotional activities;